ramiroarga/Microchallenge-1/README.md

 # WATER

-water semsing for urban horticulture
+water sensing for urban horticulture

 Water explorations for Microchallenges